spardoel/Bike-trainer/Posts/2022-08-25-bike_trainer_blog_11.md

 1           Slow and steady       15             Easy
 10           Fast and steady       30             Medium
 12           test workout       1             Easy
-Enter the database id numer to select it.
+Enter the workout id number to select it.
  To exit, press 'E'
 12
 Trainer connected.